 Just seeing if you’re paying attention, but in case you were wondering…hey, maybe the blue devil damselfish is out, but what about this adorable-looking three-spot damselfish?
 They look peaceful, and they’re shaped a bit differently and don’t seem aggressive in the local fish store tank.

-Sorry to say, the three-spot damselfish, or any other damselfish, is not a great beginner saltwater fish.
-They are best kept in a damselfish only tank.
+Sorry to say, the three-spot damselfish, the yellow tail damsel or any other damselfish is not a great beginner saltwater fish.
+They are best kept in a damselfish-only tank.

 Sometimes confused for the royal gramma because of their very similar coloration, the royal dottyback is definitely a saltwater aquarium fish that beginners should avoid.
-They are aggressive, territorial and pugnacious–one of the most aggressive of the dotty backs.
+They are aggressive, territorial, and pugnacious–one of the most aggressive of the dotty backs.
 Buyer beware and steer clear.
+Pugnacious fish like this can cause double the trouble if they’re paired with an animal that can damage the tank when bullied, like a sea slug.

-A great beginner fish is peaceful, hardy, easy-to-care-for and hopefully inexpensive.
-Whether you are about to start your first saltwater aquarium or looking to add an attractive new member to your new or established reef tank, this list of 25 great beginner saltwater fish…and 7 species to avoid should give you a great place to begin thinking about and planning for your ideal fish.
+A great beginner fish is peaceful, hardy, easy-to-care-for, and hopefully inexpensive.
+Whether you are about to start your first saltwater aquarium or looking to add an attractive new member to your new or established reef tank, this list of 26 great beginner saltwater fish…and 7 species to avoid should give you a great place to begin thinking about and planning for your ideal fish.

 If you want to learn more about what it takes to have a successful new saltwater aquarium, check out this book: